The minimally extended Varying Speed of Light (meVSL): Observations

 \subsection{The gravitational constant and the speed of light}

-The stringent limitations on any violation of the equivalence principle (EP) can be obtained from LLR.
-One can increase the accuracy of the limit on violation of the EP by change the laser ranges to the Moon.
+Stringent constraints on violations of the equivalence principle (EP) can be obtained from LLR experiments.
+By varying the laser distance to the Moon, we can improve the accuracy of constraints on violations of the equivalence principle (EP).
 These analyses give an EP test.
 In addition to the SEP constraint, the PPN parameters $\gamma$ and $\beta$ affect the orbit of relativistic point masses, and $\gamma$ also influences time delay.
-LLR can test this orbital $\beta$ and $\gamma$ dependence, as well as geodesic de-Sitter precession, and $\dot{G}/G$.
+LLR can test this orbital $\beta$ and $\gamma$ dependence, geodesic de-Sitter precession, and $\dot{G}/G$.
 In this LLR analysis, the limit on the temporal variation of the gravitational constant is $ \dot{G}/G = ( 4 \pm 9 ) \times 10^{-13} \text{yr}^{-1} $ and $\dot{\tc}/\tc = (0 \pm 2) \times 10^{-12} \text{yr}^{-1} $ \cite{Williams:2004qba}.

 One can use Eq.~\eqref{dotGoGmp} to obtain the expressions of time variations of those quantities